Quicksilver (Marvel Comics): Powers and abilities

-Quicksilver was originally presented as a mutant capable of moving and thinking at superhuman speeds.
-Originally capable of running at the speed of sound, exposure to the High Evolutionary's Isotope E made it possible for the character to run at supersonic speeds of up to Mach 10 and resist the effects of friction, reduced oxygen, and kinetic impact while moving at super-speeds.
+Quicksilver was presented as a mutant capable of moving and thinking at superhuman speeds.
+At times Quicksilver has even been capable of running past the speed of light.
+Exposure to the High Evolutionary's Isotope E made it possible for the character to run at supersonic speeds of up to Mach 10 and resist the effects of friction, reduced oxygen, and kinetic impact while moving at super-speeds.
 Also, he has a fast metabolism and can heal more rapidly than the average human.
 His speed allows him to perform such feats as creating cyclone-strength winds and running up walls or across bodies of water.
 Pietro's mind can perceive information with a photographic memory short term, becoming faster than the speed of thought, because he can shift his thoughts at a speed faster than normal thought.
 Also, he can cause vibrations in his body to transfer to solid material and has superior agility and reflexes compared to other mutants.
 It has been revealed that one of the reasons for his abrasive and impatient personality is that it seems to him that the rest of the world is moving in slow motion and that he is constantly waiting for it to catch up.
 As he once explained, "Have you ever stood in line at a banking machine behind a person who didn't know how to use it?...
 Now, imagine, Doctor, that everyone you work with, everywhere you go, your entire world is filled with people who can't work cash machines".

 Quicksilver lost his powers of speed when his sister removed most of his powers, but he gains new powers courtesy of the inhumans' Terrigen Mist.
 The mist gives Quicksilver the ability to displace himself out of mainstream time and space and "jump" into the future.
 He can summon several time-displaced duplicates of himself and appear to teleport by "jumping" into the future and then returning to the present at a new location.
 By voluntarily embedding fragments of the Terrigen Crystals into his own body, he could empower former mutants with extreme versions of their superhuman abilities.
 However, the effect was usually fatal.
 The crystals were subsequently forced from his body by the mutant Rictor, leaving him without these abilities.
 After having a series of hallucinations, Quicksilver saw a woman in mortal danger and felt a desire to be a hero which made him regain his original powers in order to save the woman's life.
 Later on, Quicksilver regained these enhanced powers of time "jumping" and temporal duplication for a while by physically imbedding the crystals into his flesh.

 It was later revealed that Quicksilver actually was a normal child that was put through several experiments by the High Evolutionary which granted his powers in the first place.